 Corrie ten Boom said forgiveness is letting go of the rope.
 It is just that simple.
-But when you do so, the bell will keep ringing.
+When you do let go of the rope, the bell will keep ringing.
 Momentum will continue to work and the bell will continue to ring.
-Once you take your hand off the bell, it gets slower and the bell eventually stops.
+Once you take your hand off the bell, it gets slower and the bell eventually stops ringing.

-It is the same with forgiveness.
+Forgiveness is much the same way.
 When you decide to forgive - when you decide to let go of the rope - the old feelings of unforgiveness may continue to assert themselves.
 You may be tempted to go back and pull the rope some more.
 After all, our unforgiveness had a lot of momentum.
 But if you affirm your decision to forgive, that unforgiving spirit will begin to slow eventually and will eventually stop.
 Forgiveness is something you have to do.
-It is letting go of the rope of retribution.4 take our hurts and grudges with us for a long time.
-It is as if we take them and lock them in the dungeon of our mind.
-We may think we have forgiven the other person but occasionally we go down to the dungeon and take that person out and beat them up and when we are finished with them, we lock them up again for another round another day.
+It is letting go of the rope of retribution.4 we have forgiven the other person but occasionally we go down to the dungeon and take that person out and beat them up and when we are finished with them, we lock them up again for another round another day.

 I once heard Pastor Tim Lanier from Tanglewood Church of God describe our internal struggle with forgiveness in a unique way.
-He said we have a tendency to
+He said we have a tendency to take our hurts and grudges with us for a long time.
+It is as if we take them and lock them in the dungeon of our mind.
+We may think